Advice > Software engineering

 Meta coding interview question types

 Meta software engineers solve some of the most difficult problems the company faces with code.
 It's therefore essential that they have strong problem-solving skills.
-You'll face two coding interviews and you'll need to show that you think in a structured way and write code that's accurate, bug-free and fast.
+You'll face two coding interviews at Meta and you'll need to show that you think in a structured way and write code that's accurate, bug-free and fast.

 Judging by reports from candidates on Glassdoor, the typical difficulty level is "Leetcode medium" although this may increase you're interviewing at a higher level.